 Stake delegation gives rise to stake pools that act in the similar way to mining pools in the Bitcoin protocol.
 Stake pool operators (SPOs) must be online to generate blocks if they are selected as slot leaders.

 Delegating stake requires posting two certificates to the chain: a staking address registration, and a delegation certificate.
 Posting certificates requires funds, so a user setting up their first wallet will need a bootstrapping mechanism.
 This mechanism relies on the possibility of base addresses using a staking key before posting the registration certificate for that key.
 Note that the stake address can be based either on a single key or on a script such as multi-sig.

-With the concept of delegation, any stakeholder can allow a stake pool to generate blocks for the Cardano network and then the rewards will be paid by the protocol for all participants including the fees for the stake pool operators.
+With the concept of delegation, any stakeholder can allow a stake pool to generate blocks for the Cardano network.
+Then the rewards will be paid by the protocol for all participants, including the fees for the SPO.
 A stake holder delegates to a particular pool ID, which is the hash of the operator's verification key.

-In order to limit the delegate’s block generation power to a certain range of epochs and slots, the stakeholder can limit the proxy signing key’s valid message space to strings ending with a slot number in a specific range of values.
+To limit the delegate’s block generation power to a certain range of epochs and slots, the stakeholder can limit the proxy signing key’s valid message space to strings ending with a slot number in a specific range of values.
 This simple scheme is secure due to the verifiability and prevention of misuse properties of proxy signature schemes.
-This ensures that any stakeholder can verify that a proxy signing key was actually issued by a specific stakeholder to a specific delegate and that the delegate can only use these keys to sign messages inside the key’s valid message space, respectively.
+This ensures that any stakeholder can verify that a proxy signing key was actually issued by a specific stakeholder to a specific delegate, and that the delegate can only use these keys to sign messages inside the key’s valid message space, respectively.

 Stake delegation scenario

-After receiving the initial funds, the user can then participate in staking, by posting a staking key registration certificate, as well as a delegation certificate for their staking key.
+After receiving the initial funds, the user can then participate in staking, by posting a staking key registration certificate, and a delegation certificate for their staking key.
 Once the key is registered, newly created addresses can be pointer addresses to the staking key registration certificate.